MarkB19988/Networking/README.md

 ##### TCP/IP Model

-TCP/IP stands for Transmission Control Protocol/Internet Protocol, it is a combination of different protocols in order to connect devices over the internet.
-It is based on a client and server model and has a total of 4 different 'layers' each with their own responsibilities and tasks.
+TCP/IP stands for Transmission Control Protocol/Internet Protocol, it is a combination of different protocols that come together in order to connect devices over the internet.
+It has a total of 4 different 'layers' each with their own responsibilities and tasks.

 - Application - This layer is responsible for specifying which protocol is to be used by what application or data.